 The lower level of the seating area (cavea) could be entered from the Decumanus through a central corridor, and through two lateral entrances.
 The entrance in the centre of the row of shops had a pavement and wall revetment of marble.
 The vault of the entrance corridor was decorated with stucco reliefs.
 Four staircases between the shops led to the second and third level.

 The seating area could be shaded by an awning, suspended from poles inserted in travertine blocks.
 The seats themselves were probably covered with marble.
-The theatre was separated from the Square of the Corporations by a row of marble columns.
+The theatre was separated from the Square of the Corporations by the back wall of the stage, and behind that a row of marble columns.

 At the end of the fourth century AD the building was restored by a prefect of the grain-supply, Ragonius Vincentius Celsus.
 A statue of Roma was in this period erected to the south-east of the theatre.
 The orchestra and the stage were connected through steps in two of the rectangular niches in the front of the stage.
 The south part of the central entrance corridor and the two flanking shops with back-rooms were blocked and converted to cisterns, with hydraulic mortar (opus signinum).
 The orchestra could now be flooded for aquatic displays.
 The water reached the orchestra through two holes in the side walls of the northern part of the corridor.
 The pool was not very deep, 1.40 meters at most.
 Naval battles were of course not re-enacted.
 We should imagine a choreography of the gods and goddesses of the sea and lakes, of nymphs and Nereids, presumably scarcely dressed.